Overview of the Adult Internship Program

 Adult Inpatient Treatment

 Each intern will be assigned to a rotation on the general adult inpatient service that admits patients aged 18 and older for treatment of acute symptoms.
-Many of these patients will be referred for admission from one of our partial hospitalization and intensive outpatient programs.
-The unit is milieu-based and provides short-term therapies for patients with serious mental illness and are in an acute crisis in need of hospitalization, many of whom have gone through unsuccessful outpatient and short-term inpatient treatments.
+The unit is milieu-based and provides short-term therapies for patients with serious mental illness and are in an acute crisis in need of hospitalization.
 This training site will prepare interns to succeed within a managed care environment and strengthen their brief therapy skills.
 Each intern will serve as a representative of the Inpatient Psychology Consultation Service, which provides consultation to requesting treatment teams across the four adult units.
 The trainee will also run a combination of interpersonal process groups and skills-based groups across the four units.

 The intern will interface with patients who present with the full spectrum of psychiatric disorders and are considered to be in an acute crisis.
 Interns gain experience not only as psychology consultants and group therapists, but also in functioning as psychologists in an interdisciplinary team while learning methods of milieu therapy.
 Each intern will gradually assume greater responsibility for conducting the unit's daily intensive psychotherapy group and other groups on multiple units.
 Other group therapy opportunities include CBT, DBT, substance use, and supportive group therapy approaches for patients with persistent mental illness.